imbacraft/dusk.nvim/README.md

 - Vim options are in options.lua
 - Non-whichkey registered keymaps are in keymaps.lua.
 The rest are in whichkey.lua.
 - Autocommands are in autocommands.lua
+- Go through the optionalfeatures.lua and uncomment the features you want enabled in your build.
 - The more extensive configuration that some plugins require are in pluginconfigs folder. \
 Pay special attention to jdtls.lua, because there you can choose your Java server options